adegard/PHP_files_manager/README.md

 A web server (Apache, Nginx, etc.)

-📄 License
+## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 Feel free to use and modify it as needed.